Editing Physiological Signals in Videos Using Latent Representations: Evaluation

 \subsection{Benchmark Comparison}

 We compare our framework against PulseEdit~\cite{9680677} across three benchmark datasets in terms of both video quality and \gls{rppg} estimation accuracy, as shown in Table~\ref{tab:benchmark} with a fixed target \gls{hr} of 120 bpm.
 Since the authors of PulseEdit did not release official code, we implemented their method following the description in their paper to the best of our ability.
 Overall, PulseEdit achieves slightly higher PSNR values, which can be attributed to its purely signal processing–based design.
-In contrast, our approach relies on common but lossy compression basing on an encoding-decoding pipeline, inherently introducing marginally lower PSNR scores (See Appendix~\ref{sec:supp_vae_choice}).
+In contrast, our approach relies on a lossy encoding–decoding pipeline, which naturally leads to slightly lower PSNR values compared to purely signal processing–based methods.
+Due to the lossy compression inherent in the 3D VAE encoding-decoding process, our method achieves slightly lower PSNR values compared to direct signal processing approaches (see Appendix~\ref{sec:supp_vae_choice}).
 Both methods achieve comparable SSIM values, suggesting that our framework is able to preserve structural consistency of the video content despite the lossy compression.
 More importantly, our method consistently delivers superior performance on \gls{hr} modification.
 Specifically, the output signals produced by our framework yield lower MAE and MAPE with respect to the reference \gls{hr}, indicating that \gls{rppg} estimators are more effectively guided toward the desired target.
 In addition, compared to PulseEdit, our framework demonstrates stronger robustness across datasets with diverse characteristics: even for MMPD~\cite{10340857} and UBFC-rPPG~\cite{bobbia2017unsupervised}, which involve significant head movements or varying skin tones, our method maintains stable performance.
 This highlights the trade-off between strict pixel-level fidelity and successful physiological signal editing.